Process of company registration in Serbia

 The owner should provide evidence such as passport (in a case the individual is owner) or extract from official register (in a case legal entity is owner).
 Passport should be provided also by legal representative of company.

 Next step of company registration in Serbia is filling registration form provided by Serbian Business Register Agency.
 Administration tax to be paid to Serbian Business Register Agency is approximately 50 EUR.

 In case fonder wishes to empower a proxy for company registration in Serbia, Power of Attorney is mandatory.

-For support in company registration in Serbia, please contact our legal team.
+For support in company registration in Serbia, or if you have any questions how to open company in Serbia please contact our legal team.

 Legal forms of company registration in Serbia

 According to the Serbian Law on Business Entities there are four legal forms for company registration in Serbia: